Minister of Industry (Canada): First century of Canada

-The 1977 GOSA Act
+1977 GOSA Act

 In 1977 the funding of university research in Canada was formally separated from the NRC, under the Established Programs Financing Act and the Government Organization (Scientific Activities) Act, 1976 (GOSA Act).
 Several legally-distinct bodies were created to disburse federal government monies: the Social Sciences and Humanities Research Council, the Canada Council, the Natural Sciences and Engineering Research Council, the National Research Council, the Defence Research Board, the Medical Research Council (latterly renamed to the Canadian Institutes of Health Research) and the National Library of Canada each nurture the related trade.
-Of these bodies, the first, third, fourth, fifth and sixth report to the Minister of Innovation.
+Of these bodies, the first, third, fourth, fifth and sixth report to the minister of innovation.
 The government provides subsidy (the major source of federal government funding to post-secondary research) and the scientists look after the details.
 The first, third and sixth bodies are sometimes collectively referred to as the "Tri-Council" or "Tri-Agency".
 The effect of the GOSA Act was dramatic, as reported by Rogers and McLean: "since 1979-80, federal support for self-initiated, non-contractual research in education has increased from C$126,000 to more than C$1.7 million" in 1986.

 The present system grants directly to faculty members for research projects under such policies as the Canada Research Chair programme, and provides capital funds on a "shared-cost basis" for large infrastructure projects, such as buildings or laboratories.
 Fisher and Rubenson write that "both types of funding are disbursed by federal granting agencies [such as the Tri-Council bodies] on a competitive basis and awarded in accordance with federal criteria, which includes merit and national interests", observance of human rights and the general direction of state.
-"Furthermore, these policy decisions are set within a science and technology policy that emerged from competing definitions of science, utility, and the “public good”.
+"Furthermore, these policy decisions are set within a science and technology policy that emerged from competing definitions of science, utility, and the "public good".
 At the policy level, the interests of capital are privileged under the guise of serving the national interest."

-From 1993 to 1995, a single minister was styled as Minister of Industry while concurrently holding the posts of Industry, Science and Technology, and of Consumer and Corporate Affairs, pending a government restructuring.
-The post of Minister of Industry was formally created in 1995 under the direction of John Manley.
+From 1993 to 1995, a single minister was styled as minister of industry while concurrently holding the posts of industry, science and technology, and of consumer and corporate affairs, pending a government restructuring.
+The post of minister of industry was formally created in 1995 under the direction of John Manley.

 Since 2000

-On 4 November 2015 the office was renamed to its current name in the 29th Canadian Ministry of Justin Trudeau.
+On 4 November 2015 the office was renamed in the 29th Canadian Ministry of Justin Trudeau.
+The name of the office was changed back with the swearing-in of the cabinet of Mark Carney on 13 May 2025 after the 2025 Canadian federal election.